 Cleanup results:

+For a total of 62 bags of trash, a play house, a shopping cart and a tire all collected by 58 volunteers!
 In the past week, KWA hosted two cleanup events on the Ohio River and the Kentucky River.
 The Holy Cross High School Environmental Club helped remove trash and debris from Kulmer Beach on the Ohio River, with help from Louisville Metro Parks & Recreation's Natural Areas Division.
 We also held a day-long cleanup on the Kentucky River in partnership with Canoe Kentucky and Kentucky River Tours.
 We are eternally grateful for our network of partners and volunteers who make these events possible!

 If you're interested in volunteering for a future cleanup, check out our upcoming events or sign up to be on our volunteer list.
 KWA is excited to be embarking on several partnerships to help increase recreational access to the Red River.
 A recently awarded Wild and Scenic Stewardship Partnership grant from River Network will support KWA’s partnership with the U.S. Forest Service out of Daniel Boone National Forest to restore the canoe access at Big Branch Canoe Launch on the Upper Red River.
 The effort will celebrate KY’s only nationally protected Wild & Scenic River through streambank restoration, environmental education, and cleanups for river health and enjoyment for more people now and in the future.